 2012 update: If I exhaled while taking the second photo and the weather conditions were exactly right, that might explain the misty effect.

-Maybe.
-I don’t really think so, but — in the interest of total honesty in ghost hunting — I have to admit the possibility.
+To me, that seems like a less than 1% possibility.
+But, in the interest of total honesty in ghost hunting, I have to admit the possibility.